 Are there any exceptions to this policy?

-Yes, there are two exceptions.
-In both situations, the one-grant-at-a-time policy does not apply.
+Yes, there are a few exceptions.
+In each of those situations, the one-grant-at-a-time policy does not apply.
 These are:

 Call with questions